MoralityGym: A Benchmark for Evaluating Hierarchical Moral Alignment in Sequential Decision-Making Agents: MoralityGym Environment Description

 \subsection{World Geometry}

-Each environment in the Trolley suite is situated in a 2-dimensional grid-world composed of tiles that may be traversable or non-traversable.
+Each environment is situated in a 2-dimensional grid-world composed of tiles that may be traversable or non-traversable.
 The agent navigates this space using primitive movement actions.
-The world includes features such as railway tracks, levers, pistons, characters, and trolleys.
+The world includes features such as railway tracks, levers, characters, and trolleys.
 Spatial layouts are scenario-specific and loaded from predefined configuration files.
 Worlds are enclosed to prevent out-of-bounds movement.
 Traversability is governed by entity class, where some entities (e.g., characters or trolleys) cannot occupy obstructive tiles, while others (e.g., rails) are passable.